 The main news in the Elite Men's category is that Tom Pidcock has decided not to defend his title, so we'll have a new wearer of the rainbow jersey no matter what.
 Who are the favorites?

 Mathieu van der Poel has been consistently "good" but looks much more beatable than in prior years.
 He's cited back pain as hampering his performance recently.
+But even injured, he's one of the best bike handlers on the planet.

 Who else to watch?